ariaxhan/MoodishMelodiesJS/README.md

 ## Overview

 MoodishMelodiesJS is a web application that combines the world of music with moods, offering a unique experience of generating Spotify playlists based on moods.
-The application uses React for the frontend, Express for the backend, and integrate the Spotify Web API.
+The application uses React for the frontend, Express for the backend, and integrates the Spotify Web API.

 ## Functionality